neondatabase/postgresql_anonymizer/docs/generalization.md

 Generalization is a way to achieve [k-anonymity].

-PostgreSQL can handle generalization very easily with the [RANGE] data types, a very powefull way to store and manipulate a set of values contained between a lower and an upper bound.
+PostgreSQL can handle generalization very easily with the [RANGE] data types, a very powerfull way to store and manipulate a set of values contained between a lower and an upper bound.

 [k-anonymity]: #k-anonymity